6 Ways Stress Wreaks Havoc on Your Dog’s Health

 1. Changes in Personality or Behavior

-One impact of stress on your pet may be changes in their overall personality or behavior.
-A dog that is usually calm, sprawled out on the couch or beside you on the floor, may suddenly start pacing the floor or whining.
-You may notice your pet appearing agitated: ears laid back, panting, or barking more often than normal.
-You may notice a sudden change in your pet’s personality and behavior, or those symptoms may increase gradually over time, especially if your pet is responding to your increasing stress levels.
+One impact of stress on your pet may be changing their overall personality or behavior.
+A dog that is usually calm sprawled out on the couch or beside you on the floor, may suddenly start pacing the floor or whining.
+You may notice your pet appearing agitated: ears laid back, panting, or barking more often than usual.
+You may see a sudden change in your pet’s personality and behavior, or those symptoms may increase gradually, primarily if your pet responds to your growing stress levels.

 2. Loss of Appetite

 During stressful periods, some animals will seem to lose their appetite altogether.
 Over time, the impact of stress can lead to extreme weight loss.
 In an otherwise healthy animal, brief periods of stress may result in only minimal weight loss.
-In an animal whose health is otherwise compromised, however, you may find that weight loss and lack of appetite can lead to more significant changes.
+In an animal whose health is otherwise compromised, however, weight loss and lack of appetite can lead to more significant changes.

 3. Increased Diarrhea and Other Stomach Upset

 Another impact of stress you may notice in a stressed pet is increased signs of stomach upset.
 They won’t just be reluctant to eat — they’ll have more frequent stool or even outright diarrhea.
-During periods of high stress, the nervous system (including the nerves in the gut) kicks into high gear.
+During high stress, the nervous system (including the nerves in the gut) kicks into high gear.
 This can cause overall intestinal upset.
-Some animals will try to eat non-food items as a result of this stomach distress.
+Some animals will try to eat non-food items due to this stomach distress.
 Others may continue to refuse to eat.

 4. Decreased Immunity